Szxro/General__Notes/Linux/basics.md

 -- print the last lines of the file

 cat <filename.extension>
--- print all the file
+-- print all the content of file

 cat <filename.extension> / <path/filename.extension>
 -- concat the first file with the second one